 - Maximum weekly disability and death benefits equal to two-thirds of the worker’s average weekly wage, subject to a maximum of 200 percent of the national average weekly wage

-- Loss of wage-earning capacity of the injured worker with certain non-scheduled permanent partial disabilities
+- Loss of wage-earning capacity of injured workers with certain non-scheduled permanent partial disabilities

 - Elimination of the three-day waiting period if disability exceeds 14 days

 - Weekly allowance payment to those undergoing approved rehabilitation programs

 - Benefits paid to those who are totally and permanently disabled, to a surviving spouse until death or remarriage, and to other eligible survivors who can prove dependency, subject to certain limits

 - Attorneys’ fees for claimants who successfully challenge a denial of benefits